marcelo-lourenco/jasmine-data-generator/README.md

 npx test
 ```

 Test files are located in the `spec` folder.
-For example, you can run all tests or specify a particular test file such as `gerador-br.spec.js`.

 ## Main Dependencies